Dlloydev/sTune/README.md

 #### Reaction Curve Inflection Point Tuning Method

 This tuning method determines the process gain, dead time and time constant by doing a shortened step test that ends just after the [inflection point](http://en.wikipedia.org/wiki/Inflection_point) has been reached.
 From here, the apparent maximum PV (input) is mathematically determined and the  controller's tuning parameters are calculated.
 Test duration is typically only ½Tau.

+- See [**WiKi**](https://github.com/Dlloydev/sTune/wiki) for test results and more.

 #### Inflection Point Discovery